 Nest is sponsoring Afghan activists Zainab and Abeda, who worked in a government office in Afghanistan committed to reconciliation.
 When the Taliban took control in August, their office was closed.
 “I am in a life-threatening situation because I am a women’s activist, who criticized Shariah Law before the Taliban takeover,” says Zainab.

 Abeda also worries about her safety.
 The Taliban are looking for her.
 Once she finds asylum, Abeda says she can “eat grass and sleep on the footpaths, but I have to escape this life threatening situation here.”
 Both women are members of the Hazara ethnic minority.
 Thanks to all the people who donated to support their sponsorship.

 Social justice activist Wafaa Idress worked for women’s equality in Sudan, where women continue to fight for freedom, dignity and justice.
 In early 2000, Wafaa defended the rights of women to education, and freedom from marriage at a young age.
 She and the other members of her women’s groups were harassed and detained by security forces for “encouraging women to disobey their husbands.”
 When Wafaa completed her nursing degree, she was barred from employment in Sudan.
 Faced with no employment or better future, she sought asylum in Saudi Arabia, where she continues to face discrimination.
 In September, Nest agreed to sponsor Wafaa and her family to Saskatoon.

 Wafaa’s aunts Ebtsam and Safia Elsheikh and her sisters Safaa and Alaa also were forced to flee Sudan over the past decade due to their commitment to women’s equality.
 They now live in Saskatoon.

 Want to help bring these women activists to Saskatoon?
-You can donate in three ways:

 2. E-transfer your donation.
 Send your donation to: email@example.com along with your mailing address so we can send your charitable tax receipt.